marcphilipp/presentations/junit5-extensions/slides.md

 ## Lessons Learned

 * How to use Parameterized Tests?
-* Writing a custom source that loads data from a JSON file, ...
+* Writing a custom `ArgumentsProvider` that loads data from a JSON file, ...

 ---